Tony Bennett (superintendent): State superintendent

 Bennett was narrowly elected Indiana State Superintendent in 2008, succeeding retiring four-term incumbent Suellen Reed.
-He was defeated for re-election in an upset in his bid for a second term.
+He was defeated for re-election in an upset.
 He made education reform a key platform of his tenure.

 During Bennett's term, student achievement improved on several key academic indicators.
 Scores on the state's ISTEP+ exam, Advanced Placement pass percentages and graduate rates reached new highs.

 Some criticized Bennett and his wife in 2011 because of her involvement with a charter school oversight program at Marian University.
 The state awarded a contract to Marian to establish a "Turnaround Leadership Academy" to train transformational school leaders.
 Officials noted the contract was awarded through a competitive request for proposals process.

 Despite receiving nearly hundred thousand dollars in out-of-state campaign money, Bennett ended up losing the 2012 superintendent race to Glenda Ritz.

-Some controversy arose after the election because the current president of Purdue University, Mitch Daniels, claimed that teachers used illegal tactics to defeat Bennett.
+Then President of Purdue University, Mitch Daniels, claimed that teachers used illegal tactics to defeat Bennett.